Oil: No Emotions, Only Facts And Numbers

 Putting It All Together

 So, we have the oil market, where the demand is growing, and the agreement on limiting the oil production by OPEC is likely to be prolonged until the end of 2018, thus, ensuring a global shortage of oil production in the next year.
 However, judging by the stable backwardation and the hedge funds’ actions, the market won’t turn bullish.
-And the main reason for this pessimism is the likely activation of the U.S. shale oil producers, followed by increased supply of the U.S. oil to the global market.
+And, the main reason for this pessimism is the likely activation of the U.S. shale oil producers, followed by increased supply of the U.S. oil to the global market.

-But the main risk is that OPEC's share in the world production is gradually falling and we are going back to the situation of the year 2014 when the price war between OPEC and the U.S. shale oil producers began.
+But the main risk is that OPEC's share in the world production is gradually falling, and we are going back to the situation of the year 2014 when the price war between OPEC and the U.S. shale oil producers began.

 I believe that WTI price can reach $56 in the horizon of the next months, and the WTI-Brent spread will reduce.
 However, if the geopolitical risks remain at the current level, the price will not go far beyond this level, resulting in the sideways trend in the market.